bpmconcept/ping-this/README.md

 // Check every day that your certificate won't expire during the next week
 $daemon->registerPing(new TlsCertificateExpirationPing(86400, 'ssl://domain.com:443', '+7 days'));

+// Check if a remote SQL server is still up
+$daemon->registerPing(new DatabasePing(10, 'mysql:host=my.sql.server', 'login', 'password'));

 // Otherwise send an email to alert an admin
 $daemon->registerAlarm(new PhpEmailAlarm('your@email.com'));